-IEEE 802 LMSC would like China MIIT to consider aligning the proposed requirements on the power spectral density mask with that in IEEE Std 802.15.4-2020 [1].
+IEEE 802 LMSC suggests MIIT consider aligning the proposed requirements on the power spectral density mask with those in IEEE Std 802.15.4-2020 [1].
 Alignment with the spectral masks in the standard would give benefit in terms of availability of products, time to market, and international harmonization.

-The proposed band cut-off frequencies come close to those required for IEEE HRP UWB PHY channels 8, 9, and 10, and extra spectrum is required to take into account the roll-off for 500 MHz width transmissions.
+The proposed band cut-off frequencies come close to those required for IEEE HRP UWB PHY channels 8, 9, and 10, but extra spectrum is required to take into account the roll-off for 500 MHz width transmissions.
 Section 15.4.5 of IEEE Std 802.15.4-2020 [1] specifies that